 Not only are parents helping their adult children pay for necessary expenses, but they’re also providing support for non-essential items.
 For example, 30 percent of millennials said their parents helped them pay for meals out and entertainment in the past year.
 Those who received support said they got $235, on average.
 Parents, however, reported giving their millennial children $632 for these purchases.

 Boomers are also helping their adult children take vacations.
 Millennials who received support from their parents to take trips said they got $665, on average.
 Parents reported giving their children almost twice that much, though — $1,120.

 Why This Is a Problem

-The survey further found that 40 percent of grandparents support their kids and grandchildren because they want them to have a better life than they otherwise would be able to afford.
+Last year’s survey further found that 40 percent of parents support their kids and grandchildren because they want them to have a better life than they otherwise would be able to afford.
 The problem is that 22 percent had to cut back on meals out and entertainment for themselves to support their children.
 And 15 percent reported getting to spend less time enjoying life as a result of their generosity.

 Boomers Are Buying Toys and Clothing for Grandkids

 It likely comes as no surprise that boomers are buying toys for their grandkids.
 More than half of the millennials said their parents helped them buy toys and gave them $172, on average, over the past year.
 Grandparents, however, reported giving their millennial children $340 for toys.

 Along with providing support for toy purchases, boomers often buy clothing for their grandkids.
 The 47 percent of millennials who said they received support to buy clothing reported getting $189, on average.
 Yet, grandparents said they gave $428.
 And 42 percent of boomers said they gave cash gifts to their grandkids — $371 a year on average.